 Josef Tucek is a Czech journalist covering mainly scientific activities and discoveries, inventions, medical research or environmental issues.
 He is based in Prague, Czech Republic.

-Until recently, he prepared a website for physicians Klub doktora Vlacha.
+He also created a website for physicians Klub doktora Vlacha.

 In 2005-2017, he was a member of the Council for the Popularization of Science of the Academy of Sciences of the Czech Republic.
-He still sparticipates in projects that make science more accessible for general public.
+He still participates in projects that make science more accessible for general public.

 In 2004, Tucek was awarded the Czech Brain prize in a national project oriented to support Czech science and technology development.